NEW INFORMATION FOR 2003 – 2008

 I, Robert Clark, clerk of the court from Nancy Hogan and other to Jacob Bowman was produced to him in my office on 11 March 1828 and do acknowledge by William Hogan and Washington Hogan to be their act and deed and on the same day was proven by the oath of said Washington and William Hogan to be the act and deed of the said Nancy Hogan, David Allen, Humphry Hogan, Solomon Hogan, John Hogan and James Murphew for the purposes through in named and thereupon on the old __(document).
 Signed: Robert Clark

 Apparently, additional heirs John Hogan and James Morphew are added to the list on the property sale.
-They probably had already moved away.
 Robert Rose who signed the land sale in 1827 is probably a legal representative for Jacob Bowman.

 1828 February 24 – Estill County Marriage Bond: Humphrey Hogan to Jane Chambers